georgexyz19/georgexyz.com/content/posts/gimp-tips.md

    the canvas size to the final size such as 36" x 24".
 Also click the `Center` button on the dialog box.
-4. The image will have some transparent areas on the top and bottom, or Ton the left and right.
+4. The image will have some transparent areas on the top and bottom, or on the left and right.
 On the layer panel, add a new layer and choose `Layer Fill Type` value `White`.
 Put this new layer below the existing layer and merge the existing layer down.